-Start Searching Within
+Start Searching Within:

-If you want to increase the levels of fulfillment that you have, one of the first things that you can do is to open your eyes and start looking at how your actions are oftentimes dictated by society and advertisement.
-There is nothing wrong with getting married at a young age or becoming the CEO of a fortunate 500 company if that is what you truly want, but don’t let your life path be determined by others.
+If you want to increase the levels of fulfillment that you have, one of the first things that you can do is to open your eyes and start looking at how your actions are oftentimes dictated by society and advertisements.
+There is nothing wrong with getting married at a young age or becoming the CEO of a Fortune 500 company if that is what you truly want, but don’t let your life path be determined by others.

 Now is the time to take the societal blinders off and start acting in ways that bring us true and lasting happiness.
-I challenge you to look deep within yourself each and everyday to figure out the types of relationships, jobs, exercise routines, food choices, and personal hobbies that will make you happy.
+I challenge you to look deep within yourself each and every day to figure out the types of relationships, jobs, exercise routines, food choices, and personal hobbies that will make you happy.
 When you do this and listen to the answers of your heart, you will be on your way to true fulfillment.